-After submission of the data, combined with a positively assessed administrative inspection by AMA, the company's registration is extended to 31/12 of the following calendar year.
+After submission of the data, combined with a positively assessed administrative inspection by the certification body appointed by the AMA, the company's registration is extended to 31/12 of the following calendar year.

-If the applicant for the small quantity regulation exceeds the upper limit during the period in question, this must be immediately reported to AMA in writing.
-Subsequently, a corresponding on site inspection shall be arranged and the reimbursement of costs shall be ordered.
+If the applicant for the small quantity regulation exceeds the upper limit during the period in question, this must be immediately reported to the certification body appointed by the AMA in writing.
+Subsequently, a corresponding on-site inspection shall be arranged and the reimbursement of costs shall be ordered.

-If, due to the obligation to report, it turns out that the quantity sold as sustainable in the past period (01/07 - 30/06) is greater than 500 tonnes, a corresponding on site inspection shall also be arranged and the reimbursement of costs shall be ordered.
+If, due to the obligation to report, it turns out that the quantity sold as sustainable in the past period (01/07 - 30/06) is greater than 500 tonnes, a corresponding on-site inspection shall also be arranged and the reimbursement of costs shall be ordered.

+Note:

-Note: In the event of missing, incomplete or incorrect proof, an additional on site inspection may be ordered.
+In the event of missing, incomplete or incorrect proof, an additional on-site inspection may be ordered.